-In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, Tthe Board of Management of Kilcolgan Educate Together National School (KETNS) has adopted the following anti-bullying policy within the framework of the school's overall Ceode of Bbehaviour.
+In accordance with the requirements of the Education (Welfare) Act 2000 and the code of behaviour guidelines issued by the NEWB, the Board of Management of Kilcolgan Educate Together National School has adopted the following anti-bullying policy within the framework of the school's overall code of behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013, Ref Circular 045/2013.
-It is also in accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour guidelines issued by the NEWB.

-We are proud at At KETNS we adopt a whole-school approach to promoting the social and emotional delevopment of our children, and ensuring that they are happy and confident individuals.
-Kilcolgan Educate Together that by and large the children in our school are happy children.
+We are proud at Kilcolgan Educate Together that by and large the children in our school are happy children.
 There is an atmosphere of respect and this is created by the children, staff and school leadership working together in tandem.
-We expect our children to interact with one another with respect and kindness.
-We encourage this through all aspects of our curriculum and co-curriculum.
-Inappropriate behaviour is challenged in line with good practice and high standards of behaviour are acknowledged.
+Inappropriate behaviour is challenged and high standards of behaviour are acknowledged.
 This is ingrained in day to day behaviour.

-The Board of Management (BoM) recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils.
-The BoM and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behavious To that end, the BoM will ensure that KETNS will:
+The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour:

-- Create aA positive school culture and climate thatwhich - o is welcoming of difference and diversity and is based on inclusivity; - o encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and - o promotes respectful relationships across the school community; - Have eEffective leadership; - Adope a whole-sschool wide approach; - Have a A-shared understanding of what bullying is and its impact(s); - Implementation of education and prevention strategies (including awareness raising measures) that - o fosterbuild empathy, respect and resilience in pupils; and - o explicitly address the issues of cyber-bullying and identity-based bullying including, in particular, homophobic and transphobic bullying.

-- Ensure eEffective supervision and monitoring of pupils; - Commit to, and provide, sSupports for staff; - Have a consistent approach to Consistent-recording, investigatingon and following-up up of bullying behaviour (including use of established intervention strategies); and - Review and, when appropriate update, the Anti-Bullying Policy annually.
-On-going evaluation of the effectiveness of the anti-bullying policy.
+- A positive school culture and climate which- - is welcoming of difference and diversity and is based on inclusivity; - o encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and - o promotes respectful relationships across the school community; - Effective leadership; - A school-wide approach; - A shared understanding of what bullying is and its impact; - Implementation of education and prevention strategies (including awareness raising measures) that - o build empathy, respect and resilience in pupils; and - explicitly address the issues of cyber-bullying and identity-based bullying including in particular, homophobic and transphobic bullying. - Effective supervision and monitoring of pupils; - Supports for staff; - Consistent recording, investigation and follow up of bullying behaviour (including use of established intervention strategies); and - On-going evaluation of the effectiveness of the anti-bullying policy.

 This anti-bullying policy operates in conjunction with the Code of Behaviour.
-The Code of Behaviour is used to address isolated instances of anti-social behaviour whereas the Anti-Bullying Policy addresses repeated instances of inappropriate behaviour by one child or group of children towards another child or group.
+The Code of Behaviour is used to address isolated instances of anti-social behaviour whereas the Anti-

+Bullying policy addresses repeated instances of inappropriate behaviour by one child or group of children towards another child or group.

-The school has a central role in fostering the children's social and moral development just as it does in their academic development.
+The school has a central role in the children's social and moral development just as it does in their academic development.
 Across the school, we work towards standards of behaviour based on the basic principles of honesty, respect, consideration and responsibility.
-The individuality of each child needs to be accommodated while at the same time acknowledging the right of every child to education in a safe and nurturing disruption free environment.
+The individuality of each child needs to be accommodated while at the same time acknowledging the right of every child to education in a disruption free environment.